-Higher Need Clients Can Expect
+Clients with Higher Needs Can Expect

-Lower Need Clients Can Expect
+Clients with Lower Needs Can Expect

 These pods will focus on teaching skills to help increase the level of participation in daily living activities, support to self-advocate for their needs, increase opportunities for social interaction, increase independence, and to teach skills to increase the potential for further learning in life.

-These pods will build on conversational language, complex play skills, social skills (building and maintaining friendships), collaborating and working with peers, self advocating, learning life long accommodations and modification at work or schook, as well as individual modifications in their academic curriculum.
+These pods will build on conversational language, complex play skills, social skills (building and maintaining friendships), collaborating and working with peers, self advocating, learning life long accommodations and modification at work or school, as well as individual modifications in their academic curriculum.

 The Learning Pod program is an Autism and Jon Peterson Scholarship Program.